Horsleys Green: Landmarks

 Old Beckings (formerly known as The Old House) is a Grade II listed house built in the 17th century.
 Horsleys Green Manor is also Grade II listed, with deeds dating back to 1630, although it was possibly built in the 16th century.
 The manor used to have cottages connected with the estate, and material from three of these cottages was used to extend the manor house.
 Originally, all of the windows were north-facing.
 The property suffered fire damage in 1948, but this was only minimal and contained to a small part of the building.

 Governance

-Horsleys Green, together with the other hamlets within the Studley Green area, is within the civil parish of Stokenchurch, in the Stokenchurch and Radnage ward of Wycombe District Council.
-It is in the parliamentary constituency of Aylesbury.
+Horsleys Green, together with the other hamlets in the Studley Green area, is within the civil parish of Stokenchurch and Buckinghamshire unitary district.
+Since 2024 it has been in the parliamentary constituency of Wycombe.

 Amenities

 Public transport

 There are local bus services from nearby in Studley Green to High Wycombe, Stokenchurch, Thame, Lane End, and other villages in between.
 These services are operated by Arriva Shires & Essex and Carousel Buses.
 The services are fairly frequent, although Arriva reduced their evening and Sunday services in May 2011.